vandrade88/data_project/README.md

-# Data_project - Project 1
+# Technical Requirements - Project 1

-# Technical Requirements

 The technical requirements for Project 1 are as follows.